ummels/fdsymbol/README.markdown

 The Current Maintainer of this work is Michael Ummels.

-This work consists of the files fdsymbol.dtx, fdsymbol.ins and the derived file fdsymbol.sty.
+This work consists of the files fdsymbol.dtx, fdsymbol.ins and the derived files fdsymbol.pdf and fdsymbol.sty.